bndry-co/protoc-gen-go-aip-test/README.md

-Implement the generated configure provider interface (`FreightServiceTestSuiteConfigProvider`) and pass the implementation to `TestServices` to start the tests.
+Implement the generated configure provider interface (`FreightServiceTestSuiteConfigProvider`) and pass the implementation to `testFreightService` to start the tests.

-A benefit of using `TestServices` (over alternative 1) is that as new services or resources are added to the API the test code won't compile until the required inputs are also added (or explicitly ignored).
+A benefit of using `testFreightService` (over alternative 1) is that as new services or resources are added to the API the test code won't compile until the required inputs are also added (or explicitly ignored).
 This makes it harder to forget to add the test implementations for new services/resources.